ilswh/quiz-romcom/README.md

 As font I chose serif because of my preference and have the cozyness of a book.

-## Wireframes

 ## Features

 I have five features.
 First is the startbutton and the introduction.
 Secondly is the quiz that consist of 12 questions which each has 3 options.
 Thirdly is the next-button which takes you to a new question.
 Fourth is the scoreboard that keeps track of how many right and wrong answers the user have made..
 The fifth feature is the restart feature which becomes availble after going through all 12 questions.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

 ### Existing Features